Particle Production by Time-Varying Dark Energy and the End of Cosmic Expansion: Eternal Cosmic Expansion

 This decelerated expansion cannot continue eternally.
 Since $V_\text{I}$ is positive definite, the Hubble parameter will asymptote to zero while $\Upsilon_\beta$ remains constant.
 Eventually, thermal friction becomes significant relative to Hubble friction.
 Then, the scalar field no longer approaches its simple quintessence attractor solution.
 For constant $\Upsilon$, $\ln{\left(\frac{1}{2}\dot\varphi^2\right)}$ decreases more rapidly than $\ln{\left(V_\text{I}\right)}$, so the scalar field energy density becomes potential dominated and approaches $w_\text{TOT}=w_\varphi=-1$.
 For large enough $\beta$, present accelerated expansion never ends.
 Even for sufficiently small $\beta$, the temporary phase of decelerated expansion ends, and a new era of accelerated expansion begins.
 As in $\Lambda$CDM, the ultimate future of the universe is eternal accelerated expansion, regardless of the value of $\beta$.

 In many cases, we find that thermal friction from particle production can make time-varying dark energy difficult to distinguish from a cosmological constant using conventional cosmological tests.
 However, the production of a background of dark radiation provides an alternative detectable effect \cite{cosmology_der}.
-Depending on the value of $\beta$, the current dark radiation density can be much larger than the remnant photon energy density, as illustrated by the left panel of Fig. \ref{fig:5}.
+Depending on the value of $\beta$, the current dark radiation density can be much larger than the remnant photon energy density $\left(\Omega_{\gamma, 0}\approx 5 \times 10^{-5}\right)$, as illustrated by the left panel of Fig. \ref{fig:5}.
 Since most of the dark radiation is produced closer to present day, its density is not subject to the usual CMB constraints on effective relativistic degrees of freedom.
 For example, assuming a linear potential, cosmological data allow for, and can even prefer, a present dark radiation density up to $\Omega_\text{DR,0}=0.03$ \cite{cosmology_der, DER_Data}.
 If the lightest left-handed neutrino is part of the dark radiation, there could exist a background of this neutrino at a temperature on the order of a meV, larger than the temperature of the relic C$\nu$B. At these temperatures, this neutrino background can potentially be detected by experiments such as PTOLEMY \cite{ptolemy}, as explored in \cite{cosmology_der}.
 Such a discovery could be a sign of dynamical dark energy.

 Contrary to what might be expected, the present-day dark radiation density does not increase monotonically with $\beta$, as shown in the left panel of Fig. \ref{fig:5}, because the production rate $\beta^2H_0\dot\varphi^2$ has a non-trivial dependence on $\beta$.
 Since $\beta$ impacts the acceleration of the scalar field through thermal friction, $\beta$ affects the dark radiation production rate through $\beta^2H_0$ directly and $\dot\varphi$ indirectly by affecting the dynamics of the scalar field.
 If $\beta$ is too large, the thermal friction reduces the acceleration of the field such that $\dot\varphi$ is small even by present day, resulting in less dark radiation production.
 If $\beta$ is too small, the scalar field is nearly unaffected by thermal friction, allowing $\dot\varphi$ to be large, but the rate of dark radiation production is still small because it is proportional to $\beta^2$.
 Thus, the present-day dark radiation density is maximized by a finite value of $\beta$.